 Last blog post in my series of managing the discharge of an employee from your business.
-In today’s article I will offer some tips as to how to process a discharge in certain circumstances, and why to choose one procedure over another to preserve employment claims defenses.
-The reason to do this is that if or when the employee files an unemployment claim, a grievance, or a discrimination claim, the business will want to make sure it has its defenses lined up when the claim is filed, and importantly, the defenses may vary depending on the type of claim made by the former employee.
+In today’s article I offer some tips as to how to process a discharge in certain circumstances, and why to choose one procedure over another to preserve employment claims defenses.
+The reason to do this is that if or when the employee files an unemployment claim, a grievance, or a discrimination claim, the business will want to make sure it has its defenses lined up when the claim is filed.
+Importantly, the defenses may vary depending on the type of claim made by the former employee.

 Often a discharge occurs in the heat of the moment and the employer gives an off the cuff basis for the discharge, rather than a reasoned and logical basis.
 Often as not, the employment relationship just isn’t working out for either party even though it may be difficult to explain why, at the moment of discharge.
-This can get the employer in a jam down the road when it tries to raise a defense to a former employee’s claim that is inconsistent with what was said, emailed, texted, at the time of the discharge.
+This can get the employer in a jam down the road.
+It’s difficult to raise a defense to a former employee’s claim that is inconsistent with what was said, emailed, texted, at the time of the discharge.

 I have advised many employers on discharge issues over the last 30 years.
 There are three general circumstances that need to be considered when formulating a discharge defense.
 Note that I only talk about a “defense”.
-That’s because an employer can not pro-actively file a claim relating to the discharge; any claims arising out of a discharge belong to the employee such as unemployment, age or gender discrimination, or violation of a contract.
+That’s because an employer can not pro-actively file a claim relating to the discharge.
+Any claims arising out of a discharge belong to the employee such as unemployment, age or gender discrimination, or violation of a contract.

-The three circumstances, generally speaking of course, are when the employment is purely at-will; when there is a written disciplinary process whether employer created or via a union collective bargaining agreement; and when there is a written contract directly with the employee.
+The three circumstances, generally speaking of course, are when the employment is purely at-will.
+When there is a written disciplinary process whether employer created or via a union collective bargaining agreement; and when there is a written contract directly with the employee.

 THE AT-WILL DISCHARGE EMPLOYMENT CLAIMS

 By far the majority of employee separation events will be with “at-will” employees.
 In North Carolina, this is the default employment status of all employees.
 This means the employer can discharge an employee any time, for any or even no reason.
 These discharges are very often “undocumented” in the sense that an unsophisticated employer might not have a formal process for recording and maintaining employee disciplinary records.
 I’ll get handed a weeks’ worth of angry back and forth text messages and a hastily written email discharging the employee.

 The employer needs to deal with these discharges before they occur.
 When a problem employee situation arises, counseling, training, an exit interview if possible asking the employee the reason why s/he engaged in the behavior, and formal, arms-length documentation of the employee’s actions should be created but not necessarily given to the employee.
 This is in case we need to re-review the employment situation when defending a claim.
 An example could be when an employee is chronically late for her shift, but then files a claim that she was late because her supervisor was harassing her.

 THE WRITTEN PROGRESSIVE DISCIPLINARY POLICY

-Larger and more sophisticated employers usually have written disciplinary policies outlining the conduct expected of an employee, and a progressive disciplinary procedure for violations of it (this includes collective bargaining agreements).
-A good HR department will see when a problem employee is in the system, and insure that the documentation of the problem is timely done, detailed, and consistent with prior disciplines for similar conduct.
+More sophisticated employers usually have written disciplinary policies.
+These outline the conduct expected of an employee.
+They also have a progressive disciplinary procedure for violations of the policy.
+A good HR department will see when a problem employee is in the system.
+They will insure that the documentation of the problem is timely done, detailed, and consistent with prior disciplines for similar conduct.
 Giving an employee a chance to respond to a written warning or suspension puts the employee on record as to why s/he is engaging in the unwanted behavior.
 This locks down the employee to a version of events that would be difficult to contradict in a later claim.

-WRITTEN CONTRACT DISCHARGE CLAIMS
+WRITTEN CONTRACT DISCHARGE EMPLOYMENT CLAIMS

 CONCLUSION TO PRESERVING DEFENSES TO EMPLOYMENT CLAIMS